farmera/sare_grant/study_results_balloons.md

 in Landsat is 30m x 30m (i.e. 900 sq meters, 0.22 acres, ~8% of our total study area).
 Each of our thirty test sections measures 100ft by 20ft thus a single pixel in Landsat is five times larger than a single section plot in our study.

-Commercial satellite imagery is available at higher resolutions (for a price) from providers like Planet Labs with a GSD of 5 m, or a pixel size of roughly 250 sq ft.
+Commercial satellite imagery is available for a price at higher resolutions for a price (from providers like Planet Labs with a
+GSD of 5 m, or a pixel size of roughly 250 sq ft).
 The GeoEye-1 satellite offers the highest resolution per pixel at a little over 1 sq ft per pixel.

 The GSD is determined by the height attained by the sensor above ground, by the focal length of the lens, and by pixel size.
-Our choice of a Canon S100 meant a high pixel count but a higher pixel count does not guarantee a higher ground resolution.
+Our choice of a pair of Canon S100's meant a high pixel count, and with flight altitudes between 100 and 200 ft our GSD was about 3 inches or

+a higher pixel count does not guarantee a higher ground resolution.

 ![](img/1m-resolution.png)